 Historically, emerging markets have beaten the returns of developed economies.
 However, this success comes with extreme volatility.

 Emerging market funds commonly track the MSCI Emerging Markets index.
 This is weighted towards China and other developing Asian economies.

-- Due to their high returns, adventurous investors may invest a small percentage of their equities in emerging markets, such as 10%.
+Due to their high returns, adventurous investors tend to invest a small percentage of their equities in emerging markets, such as 10%.